EHB-MCT/web2-frontend-BenoitDossoine/readme.md

 You can also remove games you don't own anymore on the library page.

 The tiles on the homepage always get a random color.
 Try refreshing to see another pattern emerge!

+# Back-end

+There are a lot more routes in the back-end than are used on this application.
+These were meant to be used, but I couldn't get to it due to a lack of time.
+I decided to keep them there as a base for the expansion of the app.
 # Sources

 1. *Building a hexagonal grid using CSS grid*, Jesse Breneman, 15/11/2019.